duniter/cesium/README.md

 ```
 Answer asked questions.

-Your cesium instance is now reacheable on : [http://localhost:8100/](http://localhost:8100/) or an other ip if your listen on an other interface.
+Your Cesium instance is now reacheable on : [http://localhost:8100/](http://localhost:8100/) or an other ip if your listen on an other interface.

 #### Installation script